Wilson station (CTA): Wilson Station Reconstruction Project

 The CTA's 2004–2008 Capital Improvement Plan included plans to reconstruct the station starting in 2008.
 In 2012, the CTA began planning to reconstruct the station to create a transfer point between Red and Purple Line Express trains (the only one since express service was discontinued in 1976).
 The rebuilt station has a new main station entrance on the south side of Wilson, elevators, escalators, wider stairwells, additional turnstiles, new lights, new signage, additional bike parking, new security cameras, new train trackers, two island platforms to provide cross platform transfers between the two lines, and two auxiliary entrances: one at Sunnyside Avenue and one on the north side of Wilson.
 Demolition work for the project began in October 2014 and a groundbreaking ceremony was held on December 8, 2014.
 The station remained open during reconstruction.

 Demolition of track 1 (the western track) began during the weekend of March 6, 2015.
 As a result, southbound Purple Line Express trains shared the same track with southbound Red Line trains and stopped at Wilson, Sheridan, and Addison in the AM rush hour only.
 This phase lasted for one year which ended with the activation of the new track 1 and new southbound platform.

 Demolition of track 2 began on March 21, 2016.
 Temporary entrances opened on the same day and will remain open until completion of reconstruction.
 In addition, the western half of the new southbound platform opened for southbound Red Line and AM rush hour Purple Line Express trains, with Purple Line Express trains bypassing Addison station once again.
 Northbound Red Line trains continued to use the old platform, and the western half of the old Red Line platform closed.

 Demolition of track 3 and the start of construction for a new northbound platform and new stationhouse began on September 26, 2016.
 The remaining half of the southbound platform reopened and the old platform used by Red Line trains closed.
 Northbound Red Line trains will stop on the eastern half of the southbound platform until the end of the project.

 Demolition of track 4 started on March 13, 2017.
 This phase was completed on September 20, 2017.
 The east platform and the auxiliary entrance on the north side of Wilson opened for service on October 23, 2017.
 The auxiliary entrance on Sunnyside Avenue opened for service on December 1, 2017.

 On February 5, 2018, The CTA announced the completion of the project.

-Red and Purple Modernization
+Red and Purple Modernization Project

-Starting in May 2021, the two northbound (eastern) tracks were taken out of service so the structure carrying those tracks could be rebuilt north of the station, with all trains running on the usual southbound (western tracks).
-In 2022, the northbound tracks will re-enter service and the southbound tracks will be taken out of service.
+From May 2021 until July 2023, the two northbound tracks were taken out of service so the structure carrying those tracks could be rebuilt north of the station, with all trains running on the southbound tracks, From July 2023 until July 2025, the two southbound tracks were taken out of service so the structure carrying those tracks could be rebuilt north of the station, with all trains running on the northbound tracks.
+The project was completed on July 20, 2025.